MatthiasKi/pyremto/examples/RemoteControl/README.md

 # Remote Control Example

-This example script shows how the pyremto package can be used in order to receive commands from the app.
+This example script shows how the pyremto package can be used in order to receive commands from the app (get more infos [here](https://www.pyremto.com/remote-control)).
 By that, you can decide which code should be executed next depending on the previously logged values.
 For example, if you perform a hyper parameter search, you can adapt the hyperparameters by hand each time the last evaluation completed (by setting the value in the app - no server restarts etc. required).

 # Setup